MJ Melendez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.84 team ERA that ranks sixth among all league pitching staffs.

-- The Guardians surrender the fifth-fewest home runs in baseball (89 total, one per game).
+- Guardians pitchers combine to allow 89 home runs (one per game), the fourth-fewest in the league.

+- Civale (2-2) gets the starting nod for the Guardians in his ninth start of the season.
+He's put together a 2.96 ERA in 45 2/3 innings pitched, with 35 strikeouts.

-- The right-hander's last time out was on Saturday against the Chicago Cubs, when he threw 5 2/3 scoreless innings while giving up three hits.
+- In his most recent time out on Sunday, the righty threw six innings against the Chicago Cubs, allowing one earned run while surrendering three hits.

-- The 24-year-old has put up an ERA of 3.46, with 9.3 strikeouts per nine innings, in 12 games this season.
-Opponents have a .239 batting average against him.
+- In eight games this season, the 28-year-old has an ERA of 2.96, with 6.9 strikeouts per nine innings.
+Opponents are batting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.